department-of-veterans-affairs/va.gov-vfs-teams/DeveloperDocs/vets-website/forms/form-tutorial-intermediate.md

 }
 ```

-`ui:validation` takes an array of functions, each of which is passed an errors object and the field data (plus some other parameters).
+`ui:validations` takes an array of functions, each of which is passed an errors object and the field data (plus some other parameters).
 So in the above example, if a user puts 'badString' in `myField`, then the form will display a validation error with the message passed in `addError()`.

-One thing to note is that you can add `ui:validation` on any field or object in `uiSchema`, which allows you to validate groups of fields together:
+One thing to note is that you can add `ui:validations` on any field or object in `uiSchema`, which allows you to validate groups of fields together:

 ```js